Stochastic1017/Portfolio-Builder-Simulator-Dashboard/README.md

 **For Auto-Regressive Integrated Moving Averages (ARIMA):**

-For both the forecasting procedures, users can choose one of three information criterions upon which to optimize model parameters.
+For the forecasting procedures, users can choose one of three information criterions upon which to optimize model parameters.
 Let $L$ be the maximized likelihood of the fitted model, i.e., the joint probability of observing the data under a given model, with parameters chosen to maximize that probability.
 Let $p,q$ be AR and MA orders respectively.
 Lastly, let $d$ be the order of differencing needed to make data stationary.